 Unlike many other practices, at Valley Sports Physicians all of our PRP injections are given under direct ultrasound guidance to insure accurate placement of the platelet concentrate in the damaged area.
-In fact, Drs.
-Tortland and Kozar are nationally-recognized experts in musculoskeletal ultrasound.
+In fact, Dr. Tortland is a nationally-recognized expert in musculoskeletal ultrasound.

 The entire treatment, from